-Code of practice for property flood resilience.
-Edition 1 (C790F)
+Code of practice for property flood resilience (C790F)

 FREE DOWNLOAD: Add to cart and check out to receive a link to download this free publication

 Property flood resilience (PFR) is an important part of the response to flood risk.
 PFR includes measures that reduce the risks to people and property enabling households and businesses to reduce flood damage, speed up recovery and reoccupation.
 PFR measures should reduce the amount of water entering buildings (known as resistance measures), or limit the damage caused if water does enter a building (known as recoverability measures).

 Four key outputs have been developed for the project, these are:

 CIRIA C790A Code of practice for property flood resilience.
 Edition 2.